SBA now forgiving Paycheck Protection Program loans

 The agency began approving applications for the forgiveness of Paycheck Protection Program loans and making payments to banks and other lenders on behalf of the affected borrowers on Oct.
 2, said SBA administrator Jovita Carranza.

-Loans may be completely forgiven if the borrower abided by the employment and spending requirements of the PPP, the federal government’s flagship coronavirus-relief program for businesses and nonprofits begun in April.
-Loans are repaid by the Department of Treasury.
+Loans may be completely forgiven if the borrower abided by the employment and spending requirements of the PPP, the federal government’s flagship coronavirus-relief program for businesses and nonprofits.
+The forgiven portion of the federally guaranteed loan is repaid by the Department of Treasury.

-With PPP loans that aren’t fully forgiven, the borrower pays 1% interest and has five years to pay back the lender.
+With PPP loans that aren’t fully forgiven, the borrower pays 1% interest and has up to five years to pay back the lender.
+The loans are for up to $10 million per borrower.

 "The new form introduced today demonstrates our relentless commitment to using every tool in our toolbelt to help small businesses and the banks that have participated in this program," Carranza said.